Nogao/Tricks-Python/README.md

 Write: View installed packages

-Now, on left click on "+ Install"
+Now, on left, click on "+ Install"
 Write: 'Script'
 Install it